 Some people have purchased flood insurance because it was required when they got a mortgage or home improvement loan.
 Insurance is available for tenants to protect their personal property against flood loss and to property owners with older mortgages that do not require it.

-More information about NFIP flood insurance requirements is available on this FEMA handout and on the internet at Fema's Website.
+More information about NFIP flood insurance requirements is available on this FEMA handout and on the internet at FEMA's Website.
 The site contains hazard information, a general flood map, and a frequently asked question page.
-You may contact them at 1-888-CALL-FLOOD.
+You may contact them at 1-888-CALL-FLOOD or visit www.floodsmart.gov.

 Flood damage protection depends also on your cooperation and assistance.
 Here is how you can help: